tlienart/Xranklin.jl/docs/syntax/basics.md

 ### Global internal links

 Franklin allows to link globally **across** pages by using `##` instead of `#`.
-For instance, there is a header "_Cache and packages_" defined on the page `/syntax/code/`, and it can be linked to with:
+For instance, there is a heading "_Cache and packages_" defined on the page `/syntax/code/`, and it can be linked to with:

 \showmd{
-  all three forms link to the same header:
+  all three forms link to the same heading:

   * [explicit](/syntax/code/#cache_and_packages)
   * [implicit](##cache_and_packages)